SeanKilleen/seankilleen.github.io/_posts/2019-06-16-automagically-update-your-package-dependencies-with-dependabot-for-free-even-for-private-repos.md

 So, combined with a CI pipeline that executes tests to ensure things work well, Dependabot is part of a balanced coding breakfast -- it allows you to keep things updated with minimal hassle.

-## What We'll Cover in This Article

-* Setting up Dependabot for a Public GitHub repository
-* Setting up Dependabot for a private GitHub Enterprise Repository using Docker
-* Hosting a Docker image via Azure Container Instances

 ## Setting up Dependabot for a Public GitHub repository

 * Head to [http://dependabot.com to sign up for an account](http://dependabot.com).